 Alternatives to cosigning a mortgage

-Down payment help.
-If you don’t want to cosign a mortgage, then you can help your kids with down payment or closing cost assistance.
+Give a down payment gift.
+If you don’t want to cosign a mortgage, depending on the type of qualification assistance your child needs, then you can help your kids with down payment or closing cost assistance.
 A down payment is a common thing that stops someone from getting a loan, Krop adds.

 Buy the home yourself.
-Some parents buy the homes themselves, and then rent out the home to their adult children.
+Some parents simply purchase the home and then rent it out to their adult children.
 Once the child has gained enough credit or down payment money, they can buy the home from the parents.

 Give a family loan.
 If you have enough cash to buy the house, then do so and set up a loan directly with your adult child (just as a bank would).
 Get advice from a financial consultant or accountant first about the IRS rules and regulations.